ballerina-platform/ballerina-dev-website/1.2/learn/running-ballerina-code.md

 title: Running Ballerina Code
 description: Learn how to run Ballerina programs and services using the CLI tool.
 keywords: ballerina, programming language, services
-permalink: /learn/running-ballerina-code/
+permalink: /1.2/learn/ running-ballerina-code/
 active: running-ballerina-code
 intro: The sections below include information on running Ballerina programs.
 redirect_from:
-  - /learn/how-to-deploy-and-run-ballerina-programs
+  - /1.2/learn/ how-to-deploy-and-run-ballerina-programs
-  - /learn/how-to-deploy-and-run-ballerina-programs/
+  - /1.2/learn/ how-to-deploy-and-run-ballerina-programs/
-  - /learn/how-to-run-ballerina-programs/
+  - /1.2/learn/ how-to-run-ballerina-programs/
   - /v1-2/learn/how-to-deploy-and-run-ballerina-programs
   - /v1-2/learn/how-to-deploy-and-run-ballerina-programs/
-  - /learn/running-ballerina-code
+  - /1.2/learn/ running-ballerina-code
 ---

 ## Understanding the Structure

 A Ballerina application can have:

-1. A [`main()`](/learn/by-example/the-main-function.html) function that runs as a terminating process.
+1. A [`main()`](/1.2/learn/ by-example/the-main-function.html) function that runs as a terminating process.

-2. A [`service`](/learn/by-example/hello-world-service.html), which is a hosted non-terminating process.
+2. A [`service`](/1.2/learn/ by-example/hello-world-service.html), which is a hosted non-terminating process.

 Both of these are considered as entry points for program execution.